Stories

 The concept of aspiring to love everyone challenged my comfortable liberal bubble.
 I realized I'd been doing my own version of tribal loyalty—writing off anyone who voted differently as beyond redemption.
 The HELM pushed me to examine my own mechanisms of control, my own permission structures for dismissing others.
 Now I volunteer at a community center in a conservative part of town.
 The relationships I've built there have shown me that the Heaven Ethos isn't about political alignment—it's about recognizing shared humanity.
 I still disagree with many neighbors on policy, but I can't dehumanize them anymore.

-James — Richmond, VA
+James — Richmond, VA (voted yes)

 December 5, 2025